MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 ### AzureActiveDirectoryDomainName

-If you have more than one azure subscription, you'll need to specify the Azure Active Directory domain name associated with the azure subscription you'd like to use. (e.g. "constco.onmicrosoft.com").
+The azure active directory domain name associated with the azure subscription that user would like to use to execute the command. (e.g. "constco.onmicrosoft.com").
+This is not required if the user's azure account has only one azure subscription.

 You can find this information by logging into azure portal and go to your Azure Active Directory resource detail page.

 ### AzureCredentialsFilePath

-If you're using the command line tool often, you can generated an Azure credential file to avoid inputting your azure credentials each time you run an command.
+The path to the azure credential file to use for authentication.
+If you're using the command line tool frequently or want to automate.
+You can generated an Azure credential file to avoid inputting your azure credentials each time you run an command.

 You can generate this file using [Azure CLI 2.0](https://github.com/Azure/azure-cli) through the following command.
 Make sure you selected your subscription by `az account set --subscription <name or id>` and you have the privileges to create service principals.